 - Level of Longboard Flex

 - The right level of flex should be in a longboard.

 - Is Longboard Stiff better than Flex?

 - Final words

 Longboard Flex: What Is It?

 The rigidity of a longboard deck determines its bend, which controls the shock absorbency and flexibility of the longboard.
-A longboard can bend in three different directions, including longitudinal, lateral, and torsional.
+A longboard can bend in three directions, including longitudinal, lateral, and torsional.

 Why Do Longboards Flex?

-The longboard comes in three different types so the rider can get a comfortable ride based on their preferred style.
+The longboard comes in three different types so that the rider can get a comfortable ride based on their preferred style.
 The length of the longboard makes it faster, while its bend keeps it stable for safe rides.
 People mainly use longboards for racing downhill, traveling, and cruising.

 Types of Longboard Flex